docker-library/docs/README.md

 This is the main script used to generate the `README.md` files for each image.
 The generated file is committed along with the files used to generate it (see below on what customizations are available).
 When a new image is added that is not under the `docker-library` namespace on GitHub, a new entry must be added to the `otherRepos` array in this script.
 Accepted arguments are which image(s) you want to update and no arguments to update all of them.

+## `generate-repo-stub-readme.sh`

+This is used to generate a simple `README.md` to put in the image's repo.
+Argument is the name of the image, like `golang` and it then outputs the readme to standard out.

 ## `push.pl`

 This is used by us to push the actual content of the READMEs to the Docker Hub as special access is required to modify the Hub description contents.

-## `generate-dockerfile-links-partial.sh`
+## `.template-helpers/generate-dockerfile-links-partial.sh`

 This script is used by `update.sh` to create the "Supported tags and respective `Dockerfile` links" section of each generated `README.md` from the information in the [official-images `library/` manifests](https://github.com/docker-library/official-images/tree/master/library).

-## `generate-repo-stub-readme.sh`

-This is used to generate a simple `README.md` to put in the image's repo.
-Argument is the name of the image, like `golang` and it then outputs the readme to standard out.

-## `README-template.md` and `user-feedback.md`
+## `.template-helpers/template.md` and `.template-helpers/user-feedback.md`

 These files are the templates used in building the `<image name>/README.md` file, in combination with the individual image's files.